T-Onix/Spark/README.md

 </p>

 #
-# Warning
+> [!CAUTION]
-This tool is only for educational purposes only and any illegal use is relating to you and your own risk .
+> This tool is only for educational purposes only and any illegal use is relating to you and your own risk .

 ## What can this tool do
 This tool is for taking picture secretly from victim and get Ip and device info